 So to start this UI off gently, we are going to create a very basic interface with the building menu containing one button per building type.
-Styling is going to be crude but it will implement all required features to list the different types of buildings, pick the one we want to create and then link this to the buildings placement system we programmed in the previous tutorial.
+Styling is going to be crude but it will implement all the required features to list the different types of buildings, pick the one we want to create and then link this to the building placement system we programmed in the previous tutorial.

 Adding a new building type